cbcrg/tcoffee/docs/tcoffee_reference.rst

 ::

   Parameters Priority
   In general you will not need to use these complicated parameters.
-Yet, if you find yourself typing long command lines on a regular basis, it may be worth reading this section.
+Yet, if you \
+ find yourself typing long command lines on a regular basis, it may be worth read\
+ ing this section.
-  One may easily feel confused with the various manners in which the parameters can be passed to t_coffee.
-The reason for these many mechanisms is that they allow several levels of intervention.
-For instance, you may install t_coffee for all the users and decide that the defaults we provide are not the proper ones...
-In this case, you will need to make your own t_coffee_default file.
+  One may easily feel confused with the various manners in which the parameters \
+ can be passed to t_coffee.
+The reason for these many mechanisms is that they all\
+ ow several levels of intervention.
+For instance, you may install t_coffee for al\
+ l the users and decide that the defaults we provide are not the proper ones...
+I\
+ n this case, you will need to make your own t_coffee_default file.
-  Later on, a user may find that he/she needs to keep re-using a specific set of parameters, different from those in t_coffee_default, hence the possibility to write an extra parameter file: parameters.
+  Later on, a user may find that he/she needs to keep re-using a specific set of\
+  parameters, different from those in t_coffee_default, hence the possibility to \
+ write an extra parameter file: parameters.
 In summary:
   -parameters > prompt parameters > -t_coffee_defaults > -mode
-  This means that -parameters supersede all the others, while parameters provided via -special mode are the weakest.
+  This means that -parameters supersede all the others, while parameters provide\
+ d via -special mode are the weakest.

 Meta-Parameters